1. Docker

 - Command:

-- Explanation: Displays help and lists all available Docker commands.
+docker - Explanation: Displays help and lists all available Docker commands.
 This is useful for getting a quick overview of Docker’s functionality and syntax.

 docker